amolabs/docs/rpc.md

 Ignore `height` and `prove` for now.

 `path` decides which data store the app should look for:
-- `/balance`: list of account AMO coin balances
+- `/balance`: list of accounts' AMO coin balances
+- `/stake`: list of accounts' stake values
+- `/delegate`: list of accounts' delegated stake values
 - `/parcel`: list of data parcel registrations
 - `/request`: list of data parcel requests
 - `/usage`: list of granted data parcel usages